About Global Health at LSE

 The Global Health at LSE blog welcomes submissions from researchers across the social sciences, as well as practitioners and policymakers engaged in global health work.
 The blog encourages the latest research and analysis written in an accessible style to reach the widest possible audience.
 Submissions from researchers based in low and middle income settings are particularly encouraged.

 Submissions should be strictly between 800–1,200 words, written for a wide audience and start by highlighting the broader context.
 Blogging guidelines for submissions are available here.
-For further information, please contact the editor Charnele Nunes via email firstname.lastname@example.org
+For further information, please contact the Lead Editor Charnele Nunes via email firstname.lastname@example.org

 Please be aware we receive a large number of submissions and we will make our best efforts to confirm receipt.